geoffsmith82/SBC-Pas-IO/README.md

 # SBC-Pas-IO
 The goal of this project is to allow easy access to various IO ports and therefore connected devices in a way that is as independent as possible from the Single Board Computer it is running on.
+## Boards to be supported
+  - Raspberry Pi
+  - Odroid XU4
+  - Chip computer